swheaton/beautiful-jekyll/_posts/2020-05-25-mortgage-npv.md

 	- Default agent fee of 6% (buyer and seller 3% each), paid at the time of sale.
 It's a scam for sure, but unless you go rogue, you're stuck with it.

 ------------------

+{:.disclaimer}
-_Disclaimer: I am not a lawyer, financial advisor, or mortgage expert, just a lowly software developer who learned some things through the home-buying process.
-Use this tool at your own risk._
+Disclaimer: I am not a lawyer, financial advisor, or mortgage expert, just a lowly software developer who learned some things through the home-buying process.
+Use this tool at your own risk.